-The cells in our body need to respond to a number of stressor to maintain homeostasis and protect the body from from invading pathogens.
+The cells in our body need to respond to a number of stressor to maintain homeostasis and protect the body from invading pathogens.
 A key cellular homeostatic process is autophagy, a highly conserved, multi-step pathway that facilitates removal of cytosolic material by lysosomal degradation.
 Conversely, the deregulation of autophagy is part of the etiology of multiple diseases, including cancer and neurodegerative diseases.

-In the Hansen lab, we investigate the autophagy process using a combination of the genetically tractable and short-lived model organism Caenorabditis elegans as well as mammalian cell culture systems to understand the regulation of autophagy and its age-dependent changes to be able to reconstitute the process in older organisms and in disorders with dysregulated autophagy.
+In the Hansen lab, we investigate the autophagy process using a combination of the genetically tractable and short-lived model organism Caenorhabditis elegans as well as mammalian cell culture systems to understand the regulation of autophagy and its age-dependent changes to be able to reconstitute the process in older organisms and in disorders with dysregulated autophagy.

 Why it matters

 While aging is not only a fundamental and interesting biological process, aging and age-related diseases constitute increasingly important health issues in our society as the population of elderly people in the US is rapidly growing and will be doubled in 2030.
 An important avenue to help improve human health is via research on the basic mechanisms of aging, a key example being the cellular homeostatic process called autophagy.